At least 3 dead and multiple injured as tornadoes wreak havoc across Louisiana and the Southeast

 Wednesday's threats come after storms Tuesday spawned tornadoes and splintered homes and businesses from Oklahoma and the Dallas-Fort Worth area to Mississippi and parts of Louisiana.

-At least 22 tornado reports have been made since Tuesday from Oklahoma and Texas to Louisiana and Mississippi, including 17 from Tuesday to 6 a.m.
+In total, 18 tornadoes were reported Wednesday in Louisiana and Mississippi, according to the Storm Prediction Center.
+This is in addition to the at least 22 tornado reports made since Tuesday from Oklahoma and Texas to Louisiana and Mississippi, including 17 from Tuesday to 6 a.m.
 CT Wednesday, and at least five since 6 a.m.
 CT Wednesday, including in Louisiana's New Iberia.

 Along with severe weather, a moderate risk of excessive rainfall that could lead to flash flooding exists Wednesday for parts of Louisiana, Mississippi and west-central Alabama, the Storm Prediction Center says.